faycalki/room-scanner-rpi/README.md

 echo "Setup complete!
 Reboot your Raspberry Pi to start the services on boot."

 ```
+3. Finalization: Now, you'll wanna download ultralytics from https://github.com/THU-MIG/yolov10/tree/main/ultralytics and extract that inside your src folder.

+4. Set up your camera and configure the audio output (this step depends on what hardware and software you use, refer to its documentation)

 Alternatively, if you wish to do it more manually, here are the steps